All Episodes

 alex jones

-And he's taking everything away from from the EU.
+And he's taking everything away from Russia.

 These deals screw them even worse.

-The people don't understand geopolitics don't even see any of this.
+Don't even see any of this.

-Trump just got a deal since NATO blew up their Nord Stream pipeline, the Russians, okay, now you got to buy your gas from us at a premium.
+Trump just got a deal since NATO blew up their Nord Stream pipeline of the Russians.

-Six hundred billion dollars two weeks ago.
+$600 billion two weeks ago.

 dan friesen

-Basically what happened here is that Trump threatened way too high of tariffs on EU countries and things got a little bit messy.
+Basically, what happened here is that Trump threatened way too high of tariffs on EU countries and things got a little bit messy.

-Following through with his threats would severely impact the US economy, but giving up on them would hurt his ego, so the EU struck a deal where they would avoid ridiculously high tariffs and they would pledge to spend a bunch of money in the future on US energy.
+So the EU struck a deal where they would avoid ridiculously high tariffs and they would pledge to spend a bunch of money in the future on U.S. energy.

 There's no commitment and no enforcement mechanism for this pledge.